2.75" h X 4.00" w

 Like his mother in the 1930s, Thomas at first signed his pots with the name “Nampeyo” followed by his name.
 Apparently, early in their careers both mother and son advertised their Nampeyo roots to attract buyers.
 Later, when collectors knew them, Fannie used her name first and Thomas (in 1988) dropped the Nampeyo reference.
 (See Blairs, 1999:153-154 and 229.)
 Since the late 1960s, Loanwolf has marked every pot he has made with inventory number and for a time in the 1970s a few Hopi-Tewa potters (including Tom Polacca) took up the practice.
 Hopi potters discontinued the practice a few years later.

 Tom’s deep-carved style became his hallmark and the style is used by a number of his children and younger relatives.
 In the early 1990s, I was present at a kachina dance on First Mesa where more than a dozen koshari clowns dressed up as Tom Polacca and demonstrated pottery making—apparently a jocular reference to Tom’s practice of hiring others to do much of his pottery work and then finishing the pot and signing his name.
-While I don’t particularly respond to this new carved style (and do not own any pieces), the technique does seem to combine the traditional crafts of potting and kachina carving.Purchase History:
+While I don’t particularly respond to this new carved style, the technique does seem to combine the traditional crafts of potting and kachina carving.Purchase History:

 Purchased on 6/4/05 on eBay from Best of The West Auctions, Colorado Springs, CO.
 Like 2005-08, this pot had originally been part of the collection of Eldon Brown of LaJunta, Colorado.